 The English and ESL (English as a Second Language) Department offers a variety of courses ranging from foundational language skills and language acquisition at the college level to transfer level courses in composition, literature, creative writing, and linguistics.
 Our English as a Second Language program offers six levels of grammar, listening, speaking, reading, and writing up to the level before and including freshman composition.
 We currently offer two Associate of Arts degrees, one in English and one for transfer with an emphasis on English.
-Our creative writing, children’s literature, and linguistics courses fulfill the humanities requirements as well.
+Starting in Spring 2023, we will offer a Certificate of Achievement in Linguistics and a Certificate of Achievement in Creative Writing.
+Our creative writing, literature, and linguistics courses fulfill the humanities requirements as well.

 Our courses are offered in different modules: 16 weeks per semester; 8 weeks that start at the beginning and in the middle of the semester; and 5 weeks during the winter and summer sessions.
 Students can attend face-to-face or online classes that are scheduled for every day of the week, except Sundays, and from as early as 8am until 10pm to accommodate student schedules.

 Additionally, students can succeed in the completion of their English requirements by combining composition classes with tutoring and workshops in our Writing Support Center.
 ESL students can also take a guided self-placement survey to determine which level of ESL is best for them and use the ESL Lab to improve their skills.
-Every summer and winter we offer two-week boot camps for students to sharpen their composition and critical thinking skills.
+Every summer and winter we offer English orientations in the FYE and EOPS programs for students to sharpen their composition and critical thinking skills before the new schoolyear.